Syfeeq/DAC_MCP49xx/README.md

 **This version uses Soft SPI by MajenkoLibraries (https://github.com/MajenkoLibraries/SoftSPI) in order to communicate with MCP49xx chips.
 At this moment this library uses Soft SPI with both write and read features available (SDO and SDI pins are defined).
-Modification similar to the one which can be seen here https://github.com/pepaslabs/WOTinySoftSPI will be added in near future.**
+Modification similar to the one which can be seen here https://github.com/pepaslabs/WOTinySoftSPI was planned to be made in the future but has not been made because of losing a way of testing code on a real device.
+If I get an MCP DAC in my hands I will update this library.**

 Arduino library for the Microchip MCP49x1/MCP49x2 series DACs Thomas Backman <serenity@exscape.org>, 2012